Prajna-Ramamurthy/Recipe-Management-System/README.md

 - Java [version: 8] (the language used to write the application)
 - Maven [version: 3.6] (the tool for managing dependencies and building the project)
-- Liquibase [version: 3.8.7] (for managing the database changes)
-- H2 Database [version: 1.4.200] (for providing a relational database)
 - Spring-Boot [version: 2.2.5.RELEASE] (the framework for creating spring application that just runs)
 - Spring-Boot-Data-JPA [version: 2.2.5.RELEASE] (the dependency for easier access and manipulation of a relational database)
 - Spring-Boot-Thymeleaf [version: 2.3.0 Release] (the Java template engine for both web and standalone environments)